danr/keyboard-mapping/README.md

 - enter: already on prtsc/menu, but we put a copy on `d`,
 - backslash: put on `b`,
 - z: dual-function-keys on right shift: z when tapped, right shift when held.

+### remap.c

+Remaps pairwise using the names in `linux/input.h`, so this makes pressing A send a B press event, and pressing C send a D press event:

+    ./remap KEY_A KEY_B KEY_C KEY_D

+### homerow_nav.c

+Makes the homerow become the arrow keys when KEY_KATAKANA is pressed.
+You can get such a katakana key using remap.

+### python agr.py

+Adds modifiers to the alt gr mode switch.
+Some are obtained from my kak conf and written to kakmap.py.

+### other changes activated in ./setup.sh

+- Enter is next to left space (on Alt Gr).
+- On laptop: Space is on AltGr and Enter is on the key next to it (On thinkpad this is PrtSc).
+- Escape and caps lock are swapped
+- Semicolon and colon are swapped (using xmodmap)